x-cmd/official-doc/docs/guide/theme.md

 ## Subcommand

 ls
-:  Displays a list of all topics
+:  list all theme

 use  \<theme name\>
-:   ==Sets the current command line theme based on the theme name==
+:   ==use theme when starting the shell==

 try  \<theme name\>
-:   Sets the command line topic of the current terminal session based on the topic name
+:   try theme

 unset
-:   Cancels setting the command line theme
+:   unset the theme

 ### Zsh supports